Mad Science Saturday!

 Senior Science Technician - 35 hours weekly; term time plus one week.
 Highsted Academy Trust pay band 5 (£17,828 - £19,608 pro rata.)

-Flexible and highly motivated Technician required to join our team in the science department.
-The successful candidate’s duties will include maintenance of equipment, providing support to science staff, preparing resources for lessons and assisting pupils in the classroom.
+Flexible and highly motivated Senior Technician required to lead our team in the science department.
+The successful candidate’s duties will include preparation and maintenance of equipment, stock control, ordering procedures, and assisting pupils and staff in the classroom.

 For further information about these posts, please follow this link.

 Highsted Grammar School